TReed1104/yggdrasil-api/README.md

-# Flask REST API template
+# Yggdrasil API
-## What Is This Template?
+## What is Yggdrasil?
-This template is the base configuration of the RESTful Flask services we deploy as part of the Asgard System Stack.
+Yggdrasil is a content carousel display system, used for displaying carousels of pictures, videos, twitter feeds, and elements of the other systems within the Asgard System Stack.

-The API itself is written in Python (V3), using the Flask web microframework and its RESTful extension.
-The service was designed as a scalable microservice, providing reusable functionality within the system stack.
+Yggdrasil's back-end is a REST API microservice written in Python (v3), using the Flask microframework.
+The application was designed as a scalable microservice, providing reusable functionality within our internal System stack, Asgard.

+Yggdrasil takes its name from Norse Mythology, where Yggdrasil is an "immense mythical tree that plays a central role in Norse cosmology, where it connects the Nine Worlds".
+The name was chosen as the system is designed to be able to pull data in from any of the other systems within the stack.

 <br>